211129-Enterprise/demos/README.md

 ## Weekly Schedule:
 * The work day starts 10:00am ET M-F, technically ends at 6:00pm M-Th, ends 3pm on Friday
-  > Typically I will end lecture at 3/3:30pm EST.  You are expected to code and study for the remainder of the work day.
+  > Typically I will end lecture at 3/3:30pm ET.
+You are expected to code and study for the remainder of the work day.

 * **Mondays** will serve as evaluation days of the material covered the week prior.
 QC's are typically held on either Mondays or Tuesdays.